 Taking a Stand.
 Being a Voice for the Voiceless.
 Fighting for Justice.

-After the shocking tragedy in Charlottesville in 2017, Danielle felt called to do more to fight for justice, so she could make the world a safer and better place for her young sons and all children.
-Danielle went to every meeting, every demonstration, and every action she could to speak out for justice and human decency and do her part to make progress in our community and our world.
+After the shocking tragedy in Charlottesville in 2017, Danielle felt called to do more to fight for justice, so she could help make the world a safer and better place for her sons and all children.
+Danielle went to every meeting, every demonstration, and every action she could to speak out for justice and human decency and to do her part to make progress in our community and our world.
 Her inspiring and impassioned speeches and her profound commitment to progress caught the notice of local grassroots activists, who encouraged Danielle to run for office.

 Danielle’s first (and successful) campaign for House of Delegates in 2018 was marked by her incredible energy for making connections with our neighbors.
 If there was an event, Danielle was probably there.
 If there was a cause, Danielle was probably contributing.
 If there was a need, Danielle was probably trying to meet it.

 In 2021, Danielle’s eldest son, Demetry, lost his brief, tragic battle with leukemia, shattering Danielle and leaving a huge hole in their small, close family and their large, loving circle of friends.
 Demetry’s generous and determined spirit lives on in both the important work he left behind and the love he shared with so many beloved friends and family.
 Danielle and other loved ones continue the work Demetry had only just begun by organizing blood drives which have already raised hundreds of precious units of blood products (as blood products were critical to Demetry’s short battle with leukemia) and raising funds for a nursing scholarship fund (as Demetry was just finishing his nursing degree when he passed away).